 Your family tree information is stored in a file on your computer.
 We do not have copies because the data is stored on your device: it is never sent to us.
 We recommend you keep regular backups in case of computer failure.
 Many users choose keep regular backups of their files on USB pen drives, external hard drives, CDs, or the cloud just in case.

 Does My Family Tree support this database format?

 Databases created by some applications can be directly imported into My Family Tree without the need for GEDCOM.
 This process is called direct import and helps ensure all data is migrated from your existing database.
-My Family Tree supports direct import of databases created by Personal Ancestral File (PAF), Ancestral Quest, Legacy, and several other applications.
+My Family Tree supports direct import of databases created by Personal Ancestral File (PAF), Ancestral Quest, Legacy, The Master Genealogist, RootsMagic, Family Origins, and several other applications.